 Contact us: +45 32 67 26 26

-The Largest GDPR Fines from 2023 and Previous Years - How to Avoid Them
+The Biggest GDPR Fines of 2024 and Previous Years

 Sarah Hofmann

 Although companies have been adapting to the GDPR for years now, the enforcement of GDPR violations is still relatively new to regulatory bodies.
 The novelty of the GDPR leaves regulators with little precedent to refer to and many supervisory authorities are still working out the best way to enforce the GDPR.
 In this post, we break down the rules you need to know about how GDPR violations are fined.
-We also spotlight some of the biggest GDPR fines from 2023 back to 2020 with insights into how you can avoid receiving a fine and which GDPR violations are being prioritized for enforcement.
+We also spotlight some of the biggest GDPR fines from 2024 back to 2020.

-To learn more about how you can avoid GDPR violations, and train your team in the importance of secure data handling, we offer a course on taking responsibility for personal data, which is free of charge for 14 days.
+To learn more about how you can avoid GDPR violations, and train your team in the importance of secure data handling, we offer a course on taking responsibility for personal data.

 Table of contents